Sky Sports: EFL Cup

-Sky Sports broadcast two matches live per round in the EFL Cup, the two-legged semi-finals and the final; a total of 15 live games per season.
+From the 2024–25 season, Sky Sports broadcast all Carabao Cup matches.
 Mark Chapman is the main host of EFL Cup games.
 Punditry is provided by select guests associated with the clubs involved, but in the latter stages of the competition, pundits from the Premier League output are used on coverage too.
-Martin Tyler, Rob Hawthorne, Bill Leslie, Gary Weaver, Alan Parry, David Stowell, Ian Crocker, Pien Meulensteen, Daniel Mann, Seb Hutchinson and Rob Palmer are the lead commentators throughout the competition with the co-commentators including, Gary Neville, Jamie Carragher, Alan Smith, Andy Hinchcliffe, Don Goodman and Lee Hendrie.
+Rob Hawthorne, Bill Leslie, Gary Weaver, David Stowell, Ian Crocker, Pien Meulensteen, Daniel Mann, Seb Hutchinson and Rob Palmer are the lead commentators throughout the competition with the co-commentators including, Gary Neville, Jamie Carragher, Alan Smith, Andy Hinchcliffe, Don Goodman and Lee Hendrie.
 The main reporter on EFL Cup games is Guy Havord however Jonathan Oakes and David Craig are occasionally called upon to cover.

 EFL Trophy

-Alongside coverage of the 15 EFL Cup games per season, Sky's EFL contract also allows coverage of the two semi finals and final of the EFL Trophy every season.
+Sky Sports broadcast every EFL Trophy game since the 2024/2025 season.
 The same personnel that appear on Sky's EFL coverage, also appear on EFL Trophy coverage.

 Scottish Professional Football League

-Sky owns full exclusive live rights to the Scottish Professional Football League, showing 48 games per season.
-SPFL Coverage is presented by Eilidh Barbour or occasionally Mark Benstead, alongside studio pundits, Kris Boyd and James McFadden.
+Sky Sports owns live rights to the Scottish Professional Football League, showing 48 games per season.
+SPFL Coverage is presented by Eilidh Barbour, alongside regular studio pundits, Kris Boyd and James McFadden.
 Ally McCoist and John Hartson also appear as non-regular studio pundits.
-The lead commentator on coverage is Ian Crocker, and he is joined by co-commentator, Andy Walker.
-However, if there is a SPFL double header, Gary Weaver can appear as a lead commentator.
-Luke Shanley is the main match reporter or occasionally, Soccer Saturday reporter, Charles Paterson also reports.
+The lead commentator on coverage is Ian Crocker, and he is regularly joined by co-commentator Chris Sutton.
+If there is a SPFL double header, Gary Weaver would also appear as a lead commentator.
+Luke Shanley is the main match reporter or occasionally, Soccer Saturday reporter, Mark Benstead also reports.

+As of the 2025/26 season, Sky Sports shares SPFL broadcast rights with Premier Sports, ending the exclusivity Sky used to have over the broadcasting rights.